The Great Depression and the Friedman-Schwartz Hypothesis

 95 Pages Posted: 31 Jan 2004 Last revised: 11 Jul 2010

 Date Written: January 2004

-The authors evaluate the Friedman-Schwartz hypothesis--that a more accommodative monetary policy could have greatly reduced the severity of the Great Depression.
-To do this, they first estimate a dynamic, general equilibrium model using data from the 1920s and 1930s.
+We evaluate the Friedman-Schwartz hypothesis that a more accommodative monetary policy could have greatly reduced the severity of the Great Depression.
+To do this, we first estimate a dynamic, general equilibrium model using data from the 1920s and 1930s.
 Although the model includes eight shocks, the story it tells about the Great Depression turns out to be a simple and familiar one.
 The contraction phase was primarily a consequence of a shock that induced a shift away from privately intermediated liabilities, such as demand deposits and liabilities that resemble equity, and towards currency.
 The slowness of the recovery from the Depression was due to a shock that increased the market power of workers.
-The authors identify a monetary base rule that responds only to the money demand shocks in the model.
-They solve the model with this counterfactual monetary policy rule.
-They then simulate the dynamic response of this model to all the estimated shocks.
-Based on the model analysis, the authors conclude that if the counterfactual policy rule had been in place in the 1930s, the Great Depression would have been relatively mild.
+We identify a monetary base rule which responds only to the money demand shocks in the model.
+We solve the model with this counterfactual monetary policy rule.
+We then simulate the dynamic response of this model to all the estimated shocks.
+Based on the model analysis, we conclude that if the counterfactual policy rule had been in place in the 1930s, the Great Depression would have been relatively mild.

 Suggested Citation: Suggested Citation